candrasc/BasketBall-WinPrediction/README.md

 ## Project Info

-### Data Visualization:
-There is some visualization related to points/assists while teams are home and away... this is unrelated to the prediction model, but it was interesting to see so I have left it up for others.

-The important exploratory visualization is the heatmaps.
-These show the relationships of certain statistics with a home team win.
-Surprising findings include that only defensive rebounds are signficant for the home team winning.
-Offensive rebounds have no correlation.

 ### Data Prep
 Here we use a previous df where I grouped the indivudal stats by game_id to provide team stats for a game.